67% Funded

 African Lion Habitat

-The centerpiece of the new facility will surely be the African lion habitat.
-No visit to the zoo is complete without spotting a pride of lions lying in the tall grass.
+No visit to the zoo is complete without spotting a pride of lions in the tall grass.
 Multiple viewing portals will ensure this experience.
 New state-of-the-art facilities will replace our outdated lion exhibit from the 1960s that no longer meets the standards of a modern zoo.
 Climate-controlled, off-exhibit spaces, indoor and outdoor habitats and other amenities will serve animals, staff and guests alike.
-An added feature will allow after-hours rentals in the Chapman Event Lodge to gain unique views into the lion habitat.
+An added feature will allow after-hours rentals in the H.A.
+Chapman Event Lodge to gain unique views into the lion habitat.
 Lions are often quite active after dark!

 Pygmy Hippo & Diana Monkey Exhibit